muratk5n/thirdwave/en/README.md

-Libertarians are the useful idiots in this picture bcz they would never get their zero-deficit no-war wishes from the single-party, instead they became tools to blunt the visible stupidity of the culture war, providing the much needed ideological paint for it.
+Libertarians are the useful idiots in this picture bcz they would never get their zero-deficit no-war wishes from the single-party, instead they became tools to blunt the visible stupidity of the culture war, providing the much needed ideological paintjob.

 ---